NoSkhil/pHash-api/README.md

 Vector Database for Similarity Search

 - Scales better than naive hash comparison as the database of illegal/copyrighted hashes grows

-- Uses Euclidean distance on binary hash vectors to find images within the similarity threshold

 Redis Queue for Job Processing